Daniel N. Hauser

 I study how a firm manages its reputation by investing in the quality of its product and censoring bad news.
 Without censorship, the threat of bad news provides strong incentives for investment.
 I highlight two discontinuities in the firm’s maximum equilibrium payoff the introduction of censorship creates.
 When the cost of investment exceeds the cost of censorship, a patient firm never invests in quality and receives the lowest possible payoff.
 In contrast, when censorship is more expensive than invesment, a patient firm’s payoffs approach the first best, which can exceed the maximum equilibrium payoff if it was unable to censor.

-“Promoting a Reputation For Quality” (Accepted at RAND)
+“Promoting a Reputation For Quality” (RAND, February 2024)

 A firm manages its reputation not only by investing in the quality of its products, but also through promotional campaigns and other forms of advertisement.
 I model a firm who invests in both the quality of a product and in the information about quality it provides to the market.
 The market learns about the quality through information that the firm cannot influence and promotion controlled by the firm.
 When the market learns about quality primarily through promotion, the ability to promote creates and enhances incentives to invest in quality.
 This leads to reputation cycles, and periods of time where the firm promotes even though it is not investing in quality to increase the reputational dividend from past investment.
 Promotion impacts incentives for investment in quality, enhancing the incentives for investment at low reputations and eliminating equilibria with reputation traps, situations where low reputation firms can never reestablish a high reputation.
 In equilibrium the ability to promote also reduces incentives for investment at high reputations, leading to longer and larger reputation cycles than in environments with only exogenous news.